freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1170.1

 So that pattern will match any positive integers.
 You want to check if the input is not a number.
-Add `!` in front of the string in the previous command to do that.
+Add `!` in front of the comparison of the previous command to do that.

 #### HINTS